 - wear your lenses for excessive periods of time.
 It depends on the individual, but after 12 hours eyes start to get tired and lenses should be removed.

 Contact lenses are available from your optician.
 However they can also be bought online and by mail order.
 In many if not all countries, the supplier may only legally provide lenses to a customer if they have been provided with an up to date prescription from the customer's optician.

 Alternative to Wearing Contact Lenses - Laser Surgery

 If you don't want to wear contact lenses, an alternative is LASIK or laser eye surgery.
 The process involves reshaping the cornea to alter its focal length and this corrects myopia and hyperopia by focusing images correctly on the retina.

 There are two types of corrective treatment, standard LASIK surgery and wavefront guided LASIK.
 The latter is more expensive and advertisements show a comparison of how corrected night vision is much better as a result of wavefront technology treatment, than with standard LASIK treatment.
 Apparently this "premium" treatment reduces double vision and halo anomalies.
-This reminds me of ads for washing powder where the new improved Brand X gives a whiter wash than the original Brand x.

 Some people have excellent results with LASIK treatment.
 There can however be complications ranging from dry eyes to halos around images, over or under correction, inflammation and infection.

 Well, those are my experiences.
 Apart from occasional eye irritation due to fibers from tissues or clothing getting on the lenses, dry eyes from over-wearing, the few lenses that got torn at the edges, and my encounter with the peroxide, I haven't had any major problems in the last twenty years (touch wood).
 The storing, removal and insertion ritual eventually becomes routine, and only takes a few minutes.